You open the mailbox. There's a letter from Charlotte-Mecklenburg Schools. Your child's school assignment just changed.

 Is Your Child Being Reassigned This August?

-If your child goes to Marie G. Davis K-8, Dilworth Elementary, Community House Middle, Jay M. Robinson Middle, or Rea Farms STEAM Academy — yes, your kid's likely moving to one of the new buildings this fall.
+If your child goes to Marie G. Davis K-8, Dilworth Elementary, Community House Middle, Jay M. Robinson Middle, or Rea Farms STEAM Academy: yes, your kid's likely moving to one of the new buildings this fall.
 The district's approved boundary maps that shift students from these five overcrowded schools into the two new campuses.
-If you haven't heard yet, you will soon.

 How to check your assignment right now: